The best sales to shop today: Toms, Roomba, Samsung and more - CNN Underscored

 Samsung Galaxy Note 20 Ultra Unlocked Phones ($924.99, originally $1,299.99; amazon.com)

-The Samsung Galaxy Note 20 Ultra was one of our favorite Android phones of 2020, and right now, you can pick up an unlocked one for under $1,000.
-Amazon is marking down the 128GB smartphone to just $924.99 — down from it’s usual $1,299.99 price tag — for one day only.
+The Samsung Galaxy Note 20 Ultra was one of our favorite Android phones of 2020, and right now you can pick up an unlocked one for under $1,000.
+Amazon is marking down the 128GB smartphone to just $924.99 — down from its usual $1,299.99 price tag — for one day only.
 The discount applies to the Mystic White, Mystic Black and Mystic Bronze colorways.
 Just be sure to shop before the phones sell out, and check out our full review here.

 Refurbished iRobot Roomba 980 Robotic Vacuum ($299.99, originally $599.99; amazon.com)